Giant gourami: As food

 Partly in consequence of its size, the giant gourami is a significant food fish, and in its native regions it has been harvested as a customary food source.
-In Southeast Asian cuisine, gourami is highly valued as food due to its thick flesh, pleasant texture as well as its tasty flavour.
-Unlike carp and milkfish, gouramis do not have fine bones within their flesh, which render them easy to consume, thus elevate its economic value.
+In Southeast Asian cuisine, gourami is highly valued as food due to its thick flesh, texture and flavour.
+Unlike carp and milkfish, gouramis do not have fine bones within their flesh, which has increased their market value.
 In Southeast Asian market, gourami is one of the most highly-valued freshwater food fish.
 Gourami flesh is rich in protein and minerals.

 It is a popular food fish in Indonesian, Malaysian and Thai cuisines.
 Gouramis are particularly popular in Sundanese cuisine of Indonesia, where they often being fried as ikan goreng, grilled as ikan bakar or cooked with spice inside a banana leaf wrap as pepes.
 In some parts of Southeast Asia, they are salted to preserve and prolong shelf life.